seme4/ssi-consultancy/DevelopersGuide.md

 * No FIXME comments.
 * No TODO comments.

 The easiest way to check whether the code is compliant is to run `make checks`.
-If any of the guidelines are violated then an error or warning will be displayed, depending upon the severity of the violation.
+If any of the coding standards are violated then an error or warning will be displayed, depending upon the severity of the violation.

 ### How style checking works